Burmese salads: List of Burmese salads

 While the repertoire of Burmese salads has not been codified, Burmese salads are invariably suffixed with the word "-thoke" (သုပ်; lit. 'to mix by hand') in the Burmese language.
-Burmese salads are typically named after the salad's central ingredient (e.g., pomelo, ginger, etc.).
+Burmese salads are typically named after the salad's central ingredient (such as pomelo, ginger, or others).
 Common Burmese salads are listed below.

 Fermented products

 Pickled tea and ginger salad served in a traditional Burmese lacquer tray.